vectos/vectos-site-astro/src/content/blog/rust-rest-api.md

 The docker stats are impressive, **idle 15 mb** memory usage and under **load 45 mb**.
 The size of the docker image is also pretty small.
 Only **30 mb**, but I think it can be smaller by using a different base image?

+## Testing

+So far I didn't touch testing yet, but as for each design segregating certain dependencies and test parts in isolation is usually the way I like to roll.
+On top of that some blackbox/smoke/integration tests.
+But can't tell you anything about that for now!

 ## Conclusion

 I liked writing a REST API in Rust, the DX was pretty good.
 I didn't get to cryptic errors and the SQLx compile-time queries feature rocks.
 Also `Result<T, E>` + async and several combinators make writing business logic pretty concise.